U.S. bird flu outbreak in poultry

 5. Rembrandt Enterprises: 13 million

-1. Tyson Foods Inc: Capacity to process 40 million chickens per week.
-Major supplier to Wal-Mart Stores Inc. Supplied products to 130 countries in 2014.
+1. Tyson Foods Inc (TSN.N): Capacity to process 40 million chickens per week.
+Major supplier to Wal-Mart Stores Inc (WMT.N).
+Supplied products to 130 countries in 2014.

-2. Pilgrim’s Pride Corp: Capacity to process more than 34.7 million birds per week.
+2. Pilgrim’s Pride Corp (PPC.O): Capacity to process more than 34.7 million birds per week.
 A leading supplier in Mexico.

-3. Sanderson Farms Inc: processed more than 3 billion pounds of poultry products in 2014.
+3. Sanderson Farms Inc (SAFM.O): processed more than 3 billion pounds of poultry products in 2014.

 4. Perdue Farms: can process more than 3 billion pounds of chicken and turkey annually.